jeremiahdotdev/circledating/README.md

 - **Prisma ORM**: Managing the database with type-safe, easy-to-use queries.
 - **Vercel Blob Storage**: For storing and managing media assets.
 -
-## Repository Information
-This is a **documentation mirror** repository for **Circle Dating**, a closed-source project.
-For more details or inquiries, please contact the team directly.